 It means I can find things easily and the suitcase stays organised.

 Update – 15 February

 I’m back!
 And I’m SUPER happy with all my clothes.
 They worked brilliantly for me while I was over in Vietnam, and also now I’m back.
 Below are a few snaps of the outfits I wore on my trip.
-The piece I loved waring the most: Ezibuy – Linen Kimono Cardigan (am considering getting another one in a different colour), Cotton On – Woven Camila Button Through Midi Dress (black) (which unfortunately you can’t get anymore), Bamboo Body – Taylor Top (black) (like the high neck and longer sleeve length — and breathable fabric), Kathmandu – Flight Women’s Stretch Travel Pants (midnight) (they are super light and stretchy — fabulous jean-alternative), Bamboo Body — Long Sleeve Woven Blouse (I adore this shirt!
-It feels a little luxurious and is such a classic.
-Love the fabric too, and if you wash it and hang it up straight away/dry it, it really needs very little ironing), Sun soaked – Katherine Wide Leg Pant (the sizing on these are quite roomy, but I find myself wearing them often because they are a little dressy but oh-so-comfy).
+The pieces I loved waring the most: Ezibuy – Linen Kimono Cardigan (am considering getting another one in a different colour), Cotton On – Woven Camila Button Through Midi Dress (black) (which unfortunately you can’t get any more), Bamboo Body – Taylor Top (black) (like the high neck and longer sleeve length — and breathable fabric), Bamboo Body Isy Long Bamboo Skirt makes me feel lovely and feminine (I want to get it in black too), Kathmandu – Flight Women’s Stretch Travel Pants (midnight) (they are super light and stretchy — fabulous jean-alternative), Bamboo Body — Long Sleeve Woven Blouse (I adore this shirt!
+It feels a little luxurious and is such a classic — love the fabric too, and if you wash it and hang it up straight away/dry it, it really needs very little ironing), Sun soaked – Katherine Wide Leg Pant (the sizing on these are quite roomy, but I find myself wearing them often because they are a little dressy but oh-so-comfy).